AliaDonley/LotisBlue/README.md

 I aligned the DNA sequence data to the updated PacBio _L. melissa_ genome.
 I used bwa-mem2 version #### (https://github.com/bwa-mem2/bwa-mem2)
 I had access to the already indexed reference genome done by Zach Gompert which can be found in: /uufs/chpc.utah.edu/common/home/gompert-group3/data/LmelGenome.
-I set of the alignment using the submission script SubAlign......
+I set of the alignment using the submission script [SubAlign.sh](SubAlign.sh)

 Which runs